 NoordCode Pure Collagen comes from French grass-fed cows.
 The hydrolysis process preserves its nutritional value and makes this a highly absorbable protein.
 Its purity and optimal protein ratio have been tested in an independent laboratory.
 Pure Collagen contains just one ingredient and that is 100% collagen.
 It is formulated without added flavourings, sweeteners and preservatives.

 What to look for when buying a protein powder

 After you have selected your personal choice of protein, there are other things to consider when selecting a protein powder.

 Look for clean ingredients

 Sweeteners, artificial flavors, food coloring, fillers and thickeners are often used in a protein powder, some containing more of them than others.
 There are exceptions, but generally you want to look for protein powders with fewer ingredients on the label, or make sure you understand what the ingredients are.

 Choose a protein powder that is safe

 If you buy from a European manufacturer, you can almost be sure that what is on the label will match what is in the supplement.
 This is due to the very strict regulations of the European Union.
 And if you are in doubt, always ask for third party testing done for contaminants, heavy metals and amino acid scores.

 With a proper combination of sources and added enzymes for increased bioavailability, plant proteins may provide similar benefits as protein from animal sources.
 The completeness, digestibility and bioavailability of amino acids, is leading, whether from a plant or animal source. [*] Essential amino acids act on different pathways in the body.
 Each of the protein powders discussed contain one to three essential amino acids more, less or in higher amounts than the others and you should choose one that is most suitable for your personal needs.
-When choosing your plant or animal protein powder, always look for a clean, low-carb formula.
+When choosing a plant or animal protein powder, always look for a pure formula with as few ingredients as possible.